nostradomus/LHCreate-2017/README.md

 #### Communication board

 The modules are using wireless communication to receive the code to look for, and to report back failure or success to the central vault.
 For that matter, 10-pin [Nordic](http://www.nordicsemi.com) [nRF24L01+](http://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P) communication boards can be inserted in the MOD1 connector, in the bottom-right 'cube' of the µ-controller board.
-The footprint also has an extension for the 8-pin type boards.
+The footprint is also having an extension for the 8-pin type boards.
 Only one board should be fit at a time.
 The concerning communication chip uses the serial SPI protocol to connect to µ-controller IC1.
 It shares MISO/MOSI/SCK with the ICSP connector CON2, but uses dedicated lines for chip selection and enabling (CS/CE).
 IC2, C7 provides a the stabilized 3V3 power supply for the communication module.
 Buffer capacitor C8 will protect the µ-controller from resetting (power supply dips) during send bursts.

 ### µ-Controller code